 Details This talk will be presented on 18 December 2020 as Eamonn Bell, “The test-disc cultures of the audio compact disc (CD) format” at Sound Instruments and Sonic Cultures: An Interdisciplinary Conference, Bradford, UK.
 December 14–18 2020.
 Video A video presentation of this paper will be made available for download here after the conference.
 Talk outline When the digital audio CD format was launched in 1982, it introduced a new paradigm for sound reproduction to the consumer market.

-Acknowledgments Introduction On Broken Light On algorithmic policies of sonic control Conclusion Funding acknowledgment Works cited Details This paper will be presented as Eamonn Bell, “Subverting algorithmic policies of sonic control in Nicolas Collins’s Broken Light (1992)” at Joint Annual Meeting of the American Musicological Society and the Society for Music Theory (AMS/SMT), Virtual.
-(November 7–8, 14–15 2020).
-Video A video of this presentation will be available following the conference.
+Acknowledgments Introduction On Broken Light On algorithmic policies of sonic control Conclusion Funding acknowledgment Works cited Details This paper will be presented as Eamonn Bell, “Subverting algorithmic policies of sonic control in Nicolas Collins’s Broken Light (1992)” at 18th Annual Conference of the Society for Musicology in Ireland, University College Dublin/Virtual.
+(October 29—31 2020).
+Eamonn Bell, “Subverting algorithmic policies of sonic control in Nicolas Collins’s Broken Light (1992)” at Joint Annual Meeting of the American Musicological Society and the Society for Music Theory (AMS/SMT), Virtual.

 Details Abstract Video recording Slides Funding acknowledgment Presentation outline Introduction Previous work From the dataset Challenges Possibilties for the future Funding acknowledgment Works cited Details Presented as Eamonn Bell, “Exploring time-coded comments on YouTube music videos: The past, present, and future of an emerging source for digital musicology” at Like, share and subscribe: Youtube, music and cyberculture before and after the new decade.
 Research Cluster in Music and Cyberculture (CysMus).